 Friday, August 9, 2013

-Drama "Munich", nominated for two Golden Globes (best director, screenplay) and five Oscars (including best screenplay, director and picture), is a very thought-provoking essay that forces the viewers to think, and possibly an intimate film by Steven Spielberg, whose dark phase in his career started with "Schindler's List" and - indicatively - ended 2005 with this film.
-The taboo - and very delicate - topic of the Israeli-Palestinian conflict was handled here by screenwriters Eric Roth and Tony Kushner by mirroring it representitavely through the '72 Munich massacre and its aftermath: in the first 10 minutes, Spielberg shows the awful, shocking way Palestinian terrorists killed peaceful Israeli athletes, but for the remainder of the film shows Israeli agents killing several Palestinians across Europe, in order to emphasize the tragic message where violence is not enough of a solution anymore and new ways and approaches must be sought.
+Drama "Munich", nominated for several awards, is a very thought-provoking essay that forces the viewers to think, and possibly an intimate film by Steven Spielberg, whose dark phase in his career started with "Schindler's List" and - indicatively - ended 2005 with this film.
+The taboo - and very delicate - topic of the Israeli-Palestinian conflict was handled here by screenwriters Eric Roth and Tony Kushner by mirroring it representitavely through the '72 Munich massacre and its aftermath: in the first 10 minutes, Spielberg shows the awful, shocking way Palestinian terrorists killed peaceful Israeli athletes, but for the remainder of the film flips the perspective and actually shows Israeli agents killing several Palestinians across Europe, in order to emphasize the tragic message where violence is not enough of a solution anymore and new ways and approaches must be sought.
 Violence results in more violence, and its endless repeat gives the story a "Groundhog Day" like dimension where something is crying for a change.
-The moment where the two team members find the aging poet Zwaeter but are hesitant to shoot him because he appears harmless is incredibly strong and cannot leave an indiffirent impression, whereas the phone-bomb-in-Paris sequence reaches almost Hitchcockian intesnity of suspense.
-A few 'rough' edges appear here and there, though, such as the pretensious sequence where Avner's sex is inter-cut with the Munich massacre scenes, a few clumsy attempts at humor and a slightly overstretched running time.
+The moment where the two team members find the aging poet Zwaeter but are hesitant to shoot him because he appears harmless is incredibly strong and cannot leave an indifferent impression, whereas the phone-bomb-in-Paris sequence reaches almost Hitchcockian intensity of suspense.
+A few 'rough' edges appear here and there, though, such as the pretentious sequence where Avner's sex is inter-cut with the Munich massacre scenes, a few clumsy attempts at humor and a slightly overstretched running time.
 However, overall, "Munich" is a strong film that dared to take on such a difficult topic and start a debate.